General FAQs

 - What does GRID Alternatives' International Program (formerly Power to the People) do?

-- Which parts of Nicaragua, Nepal, and Mexico do you work in?
+- Which parts of Nicaragua, Nepal, Mexico and Puerto Rico do you work in?

 - How do you select your projects?